Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 By Train

-Odakyu Romancecar (recommended)
+Odakyu Romancecar (Recommended)

-JR Tokaido Line + Hakone Tozan Railway
+JR Tokaido Line and Hakone Tozan Railway

-Shinkansen + Hakone Tozan Railway (fastest)
+Shinkansen and Hakone Tozan Railway (Fastest Option)

 By Bus

-Highway bus
+Highway Bus

-• Reservations recommended
+• Advance reservations are recommended

 Getting Around Hakone